 Your lender will send the debt to a collection agency, and you’ll start to hear from them about repaying what you owe.
 Not only that, any collection fees they assess will be added on top of the amount you already owe in principal and interest.

-What are the repercussions of going into default on your student loans?
+What are the repercussions of defaulting on your student loans?

 A lot can happen once your student loan goes into default.
 Some consequences are inconvenient, while others are quite serious and long-lasting.
 We mentioned a 90-day late payment affecting your credit score.
 It probably lowered even more when your account became 120 days and 150 days late.

 Once in default, it will be listed as another negative item staying on your credit report for seven years, which lenders and creditors can see anytime you go to apply for credit during that period.

 You may have trouble getting approved for loans and credit cards.
 Even if you are approved, you’ll probably be offered lower amounts and higher interest rates, making access to credit extremely expensive.

-If you have federal loans, going into default also causes you to lose several existing privileges.
+If you have federal student loans, going into default also causes you to lose several existing privileges.
 These include eligibility for student loan forgiveness programs, income-based repayment plans, forbearance, and deferment.

 All of these can be helpful tools when facing financial difficulty, so it’s an unfortunate side effect to lose your federal loan benefits.

 You could potentially have your tax refund garnished to go towards offsetting your student loan debt.
 If implemented, it happens automatically so that you don’t have a chance to access any of those tax returns.